GBATZOLIS/ID-diff/README.md

 * `config` is the path to the config file.
 Our prescribed config files are provided in `configs/`.
 They are formatted according to [`ml_collections`](https://github.com/google/ml_collections) and should be quite self-explanatory.

-  **Naming conventions of config files**: the path of a config file is a combination of the following dimensions:
-  *  dataset: One of `cifar10`, `celeba`, `celebahq`, `celebahq_256`, `ffhq_256`, `celebahq`, `ffhq`.
-  * model: One of `ncsn`, `ncsnv2`, `ncsnpp`, `ddpm`, `ddpmpp`.
-  * continuous: train the model with continuously sampled time steps.

-*  `workdir` is the path that stores all artifacts of one experiment, like checkpoints, samples, and evaluation results.

-* `eval_folder` is the name of a subfolder in `workdir` that stores all artifacts of the evaluation process, like meta checkpoints for pre-emption prevention, image samples, and numpy dumps of quantitative results.

-* `mode` is either "train" or "eval".
-When set to "train", it starts the training of a new model, or resumes the training of an old model if its meta-checkpoints (for resuming running after pre-emption in a cloud environment) exist in `workdir/checkpoints-meta` .
-When set to "eval", it can do an arbitrary combination of the following
+* `mode` is either "train" or "manifold_dimension".
+When set to "train", it starts the training of a new model, or resumes the training if model.checkpoint_path is not None.
+When set to "model_dimension", it estimates the ID of the dataset using the checkpoint provided in model.checkpoint_path

-  * Evaluate the loss function on the test / validation dataset.

-  * Generate a fixed number of samples and compute its Inception score, FID, or KID.
-Prior to evaluation, stats files must have already been downloaded/computed and stored in `assets/stats`.

-  * Compute the log-likelihood on the training or test dataset.

-  These functionalities can be configured through config files, or more conveniently, through the command-line support of the `ml_collections` package.
-For example, to generate samples and evaluate sample quality, supply the  `--config.eval.enable_sampling` flag; to compute log-likelihoods, supply the `--config.eval.enable_bpd` flag, and specify `--config.eval.dataset=train/test` to indicate whether to compute the likelihoods on the training or test dataset.

 ## How to extend the code
 * **New SDEs**: inherent the `sde_lib.SDE` abstract class and implement all abstract methods.
 The `discretize()` method is optional and the default is Euler-Maruyama discretization.
 Existing sampling methods and likelihood computation will automatically work for this new SDE.